cosuoji/eventful/README.md

 # IDEAS
 - Rate limiting, how many tickets a user can buy
 - QR code will contain link to the event and the event ID?
+- Every event created, add the userid who created it
+- Render event on the front end so the creator can see event created
+- Do a view where it shows as lists and then opens as the Id of the event